getk2/k2-links-for-jce/README.md

 The latest version should work on all Joomla releases from version 2.5 to 3.x.
 Support for Joomla 1.5 is no longer available.

+### FAQ
+Q. The search field in the JCE link manager does not return any K2 content
+A. The search field uses the Joomla K2 Search plugin, the same one used to search the site in the front-end.
+This must be enabled in JCE Editor Profiles -> Plugin Parameters -> Link, in the Search section (scroll to the bottom of the page).

 ### LICENSE
 This is a Joomla! extension co-developed by JoomlaWorks Ltd. (makers of K2) & Widget Factory Ltd. (makers of JCE) and released under the GNU/GPL v2 license.